kesavaprasadarul/100DaysOfCode/README.md

 > Can I write in multiple languages?

 Yes!
-It wil increase your comprehensiveness across languages.
+It will increase your comprehensiveness across languages.
 It also helps you to attain language-neutrality, meaning - you will think more algorithm-oriented and worry less about the language with which you're going to code.

 > What do you mean that there's no winning?